 VLOOKUP can easily find the sales person, but it has no way to handle the month name automatically.
-The trick is to to use the MATCH function in place of a static column index.
+The trick is to use the MATCH function in place of a static column index.

-Notice that we give match a range that includes all columns in the table in order to "sync up" the the column numbers used by VLOOKUP.
+Notice that we give match a range that includes all columns in the table in order to "sync up" the column numbers used by VLOOKUP.

 Note: you'll often see two way lookups done with INDEX and MATCH, an approach that offers more flexibility and better performance on big data sets.
 See how in this quick video: How to do a two-way lookup with INDEX and MATCH.